What is a Rhinoplasty?

 - Improved appearance, as removal of cartilage can sometimes change the appearance of the nose for a sleeker, refined look

 Functional rhinoplasty differs from cosmetic rhinoplasty because these functional improvements are the main goal of the treatment.
 Cosmetic rhinoplasty, on the other hand, is done solely to increase a person’s aesthetic appearance.
-In many cases, those who seek functional rhinoplasty may also see a change to the shape of their nose, as Dr. Porter will have to remove some cartilage to widen the airways.
+In many cases, those who seek functional rhinoplasty may also see a change to the shape of their nose, as your surgeon will have to remove some cartilage to widen the airways.
 However unintended this benefit is, it’s still a nice bonus for patients.

 What Is the Difference Between Open Rhinoplasty and Closed Rhinoplasty?